priyatam/thinking-es6/README.md

 ES6 LIVE
 ========

-ES6 is amazing and getting [better](https://github.com/ericdouglas/ES6-Learning) each [day](https://www.youtube.com/watch?v=iukBMY4apvI).
-This is a companion guide to [es6features](https://github.com/lukehoban/es6features) with an emphasis on functional programming.
-It also includes the fastest live coding/server setup for ES6.
+ES6 is [powerful](https://github.com/lukehoban/es6features) and gets [better](https://github.com/ericdouglas/ES6-Learning) each [day](https://www.youtube.com/watch?v=iukBMY4apvI).
+This is a companion guide to [learn es6](https://babeljs.io/docs/learn-es6/) with an emphasis on functional programming.

+It also includes the friction-less live coding server for ES6.

 ## Setup

 	npm install -g jspm live-server
-	jspm install
+	jspm install && live-server

 ## Lessons